pvnotpv/pvnotpv.github.io/_posts/2024-04-18-solslayout.md

 - That's pretty huge number but see that we've decreased the character length from the 200 range to a 100 range, now what if we convert that number to hex?
 Which is  0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF

-- Exactly 64 characters in length.
+- Exactly 64 characters in length in hex.

 So now we can represent large numbers with less number of characters.